swarmee/partySearch/readme.md

 ```<./dsl-queries>curl -H 'Content-Type: application/json' -XGET 'http://localhost:9200/real-estate-sales/_search?pretty' -d @sales-per-month-aggregation.dsl```

 A terms aggregation has been provided below, it breaks down the number of sales by transaction type.
-Term aggregations are similar to group bys in SQL, however they are not exactly the same, due to elasticsearch’s distributed architecture effectively a SQL group by is performed on each node in the cluster and the highest frequency results on each cluster are consolidated and then these results are aggregated.
+Term aggregations are similar to group bys in SQL, however they are not exactly the same, due to elasticsearch’s distributed architecture effectively a SQL group by is performed on each shard in the cluster and the highest frequency results on each cluster are consolidated and then these results are aggregated.

 ```<./dsl-queries>curl -H 'Content-Type: application/json' -XGET 'http://localhost:9200/real-estate-sales/_search?pretty' -d @sales-per-month-aggregation.dsl```